Our Trails

 Description

 This is the trailhead for both the Hemlock Trail and the Rotherham Trail.
-We strongly recommend that you hike this loop in the counter-clockwise direction as marked on this map as this avoids climbing up the very steep Rotherham Trail.
+We strongly recommend that you hike this loop in the counter-clockwise direction as this avoids climbing up the very steep Rotherham Trail.
 Follow the red hike markers.

 Proceed along the end of the lake to the trailhead sign for the Hemlock Trail.
 Follow the trail, past the majestic hemlock tree for which the trail was named, and after half a mile cross Rotherham Drive.
-After another third of a mile it comes to Catoosa Boulevard and parallels the road for a quarter of a mile before turning back into the woods where it goes behind Bluff View Terrace and climbs upwards for nearly half a mile to the Good Samaritan Trail.
+After another third of a mile the trail parallels Catoosa Boulevard for a quarter of a mile before turning back into the woods.
+From there, proceed behind Bluff View Terrace and climb upwards for nearly half a mile to the Good Samaritan Trail.
 Turn left and follow the trail behind the Good Samaritan assisted living facility for a half a mile until you reach the intersection with the Rotherham Trail.

 Turn left onto the Rotherham Trail and follow the trail as it descends steeply into the valley.
 After half a mile the trail turns left along the creek and levels out for an easy walk for the last half-mile to the Rotherham Drive parking lot where the hike started.